EliFarrer/startup/Notes/css.md

     grid-gap: 1dm;
 }
 ```
+We display things in `grid` mode. `fr` is fractional unit (so if we have 3 of these, it would be 1/3)

 At least 300 px wide, 1 fr is a fractional unit will divide the space you among the children.
 ```.card:nth-child(odd) {
     //new color